secwexen/aapp-mart/docs/legal/terms-of-service.md

 # Terms of Service

-These Terms govern your use of AAPP-MART, a system.
-By using it, you agree to the conditions below.
+By using AAPP-MART, you agree to use this repository only for educational, defensive, research, and authorized security testing purposes and comply with all applicable laws and responsibilities.

 ## 1. Acceptance of Terms

-By accessing or using AAPP-MART, you agree to be bound by these Terms of Service.
-If you do not agree, you must discontinue use of the platform.
+By accessing, downloading, copying, modifying, or using AAPP-MART, you agree to be bound by these Terms of Service.
+If you do not agree with these Terms, you must discontinue use of the repository and its contents.

-## 2. Description of Service
+## 2. Changes to Terms

-AAPP-MART provides digital tools and features intended to support users in their online activities.
-The platform may evolve over time through updates, improvements, or new functionality.
+AAPP-MART may update these Terms of Service when necessary.
+Continued use of the project after updated Terms are published constitutes acceptance of the revised terms.

 ## 3. User Responsibilities